airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 ### Compile Bootstrap for Sass with Gulp

-Now let's use gulp to compile our `app.scss` which includes Bootstrap SASS:
+Now let's use gulp to compile our `app.scss` which includes Bootstrap SASS.
+Create a `gulpfile.js` file which contains:

 ```js
 var gulp = require('gulp');